Maverick616/digital-writing-folio/readings.md

 IF = Interactive fiction, and text based IFs are apparently quite popular with blind gamers (kinda cool).
 The word 'bomb' blinking creates tension and therefore adds a layer that only digital literature can accomplish.
 Depression Quest removing the objective best choices because the main character isn't confident or motivated enough to pursue them is pretty based.

+## Week 3: The Desolation

+## Week 4: The First Fight

+## Week 5: The End of the Beginning

+### Hypertexts

+Twine is sort of kind of a hypertext system... apparently?
+You use hypertexts to interact with Twine pieces, but Twine pieces are more seen as 'games' than 'literature' I think.
+It seems Twine is the most recent iteration or medium of hypertext fiction.
+Patterns of Hypertext could be described as TV Tropes but for hypertext fiction.